-The more an individual recognizes of the Law, the more positive he becomes.
-Man, recognizing more of the Law than any other creature, is positive to all other creatures; and being positive to them, he is their master.
-They feed him in all his many wants.
-He cuts down the magnificent tree and holds its individuality in subservience to his needs; he kills the noble animal and eats its flesh in order to satisfy his desire for food; he becomes greater and stronger all the time by sacrificing lives that are negative to him.
+The more an individual recognises of the power of the Law, the more positive he becomes.
+Man, recognising more of the power of the Law than any other creature, is positive to all other creatures; and being positive to them, he is their master.
+They supply him in all his many wants.
+He cuts down the magnificent tree and holds its individuality in subservience to his needs: he kills the animal and eats its flesh in order to satisfy his desire for food; he becomes greater and stronger all the time by sacrificing lives that are negative to him.
 These lower lives pass constantly into his life; his life would pass into some life higher than his own, but for the fact that his constantly growing brain renders unnecessary any life higher than his.
-If his brain found its limitation in serving a non-expanding range of uses like those of the cow or the horse, then nature would beget an organization superior to his.
+If his brain found its limitation in serving a non-expanding range of uses, like those of the cow or the horse, then nature would beget an organisation superior to his, into which the increasing knowledge of the growing race might extend.

-But it is not necessary, and therefore there will be no higher organization, except that into which his present organization will expand by the farther expansion of his brain; or his farther recognition of still greater power existing in the Law.
+But it is not necessary from the fact that man keeps growing and increasing in knowledge all the time; in this way proving that he has no limitation.
+In consequence of this fact there will be no higher organisation, except that into which his present organisation will expand by the farther expansion of his intelligence; or his farther recognition of still greater power existing in the Law.

-Intelligence or mind is the visible substance of the universe; and it is simply the recognition of the Law of Being, which is the Law of Attraction, or the Life Principle.
+Intelligence or mind is the visible substance of the universe; it is simply the recognition of the Law of Being, which is the Law of Attraction, or the Life-Principle.

-Another statement of this idea would be that the words "Love" and "Intelligence" are an explanation of it all.
-Love being the unseen principle of cohesion, and intelligence the recognition of this principle.
+Another statement of this idea would be that the words "love" and "intelligence" are an explanation of it all-love being the unseen principle of cohesion.
 The idea expressed in this manner is not new; it forms the basis of Swedenborg's theory, a theory that he fails to carry out into particulars in his very voluminous writings.

-The entire trend of thought is from physical to metaphysical; and it cannot be otherwise since race growth is in this direction.
+The entire trend of thought is from physical to metaphysical; and it cannot be otherwise, since race growth is in this direction.

 A belief in the physical as dead matter is all that now holds the race back from the most rapid and startling growth.
-Freedom-the goal of the world's desire, lies just ahead, and here we remain tethered to a mistake, a mistake that could not hold us one moment, but for the fact that we are all mind, and that our mistakes are our bodies.
-Our mistakes are our beliefs: they are our fixed modes of thought. therefore they are our beliefs; and belief is the body of the individual.
-The body is not the record of our beliefs: but it is beliefs; it is the sum total of all our beliefs; for belief being a mental thing is real substance; and whether belief is true or false, it is a substantial thing so long as it lasts.
+Freedom-the goal of the world's desire-lies just ahead, and here we remain, tethered to a mistake, a mistake that could not hold us one moment, but for the fact that we are all mind, and that our mistakes are our bodies.
+Our mistakes are our beliefs; they are our fixed modes of thought.
+Therefore, they are our beliefs; and belief is the body of the individual.
+The body is not the record of our beliefs; it is our beliefs; it is the sum-total of all our beliefs; for belief, being a mental thing, is real substance; and, whether belief is true or false, it is a substantial thing so long as it lasts.

-Believing ourselves living spirits chained to

-dead matter is a mistake as potent to hold us down to what we call the law of gravitation, as if matter really were a dead substance; instead of being what it really is-pure mind, the recognition of the Law of Being-from which it is inseparable.
+Believing ourselves living spirits chained to dead matter is a mistake as potent to hold us down to what we call the law of gravitation, as if matter really were a dead substance, instead of being what it really is-pure mind, the recognition of the Law of Being-from which it is inseparable.